junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 A mumbling voice answers from inside, but sounds a hell lot like moaning.
 Dean lets out a breath that he doesn't know he was holding, but almost immediately holds it again.

-They both tilt head trying to hear better what Cass is saying, but the usually-too-thin door suddenly seems too sound-proof now to catch any sentence.
+They both tilt head trying to hear better what Cass is saying, but the door that usually is too thin to hold anything back suddenly seems too sound-proof now to catch any sentence.

-Dean takes two steps back and lifts one leg, ready to kick his way in, and Sam is right on time to put a hand in front of him to stop, "Whoa, hey, have you tried to turn the door knob?"
+Dean takes two steps back and lifts one leg, ready to kick his way in, and Sam is right on time to put a hand in front of him to stop, "Whoa, hey, have you tried to maybe turn the door knob?"

 Dean gives him a glance, not at all guilty of not thinking straight, "Good idea."